ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 thumb_down_off_alt Cons

-• Research and educational content are of good quality, but trails category leaders such as IG and Saxo Bank in terms of quantity and variety.
+• Research and educational content are of good quality, but trails category leaders such as IG and Saxo in terms of quantity and variety.

 • FXCM offers a limited selection of CFDs, and its offering of exchange-traded securities was recently discontinued.